Can You Build a House With a USDA Loan?

 Follow these key steps when using a USDA-backed loan to finance construction:

-Careful planning and attention to detail ensure your build stays on time and budget.
+Careful planning and attention to detail ensure your build stays on time and within budget.

 Pros and Cons of Using USDA Construction Loans